 Some people tend to get up late, skip the shower and don’t leave the house all day.
 Simply because there is no need to.

-On a long run this results in feeling very isolated and lonely.
-Dr. Dhruv Khuller, physician at Massachusetts General Hospital, is convinced, that the effects of loneliness on our health are only slightly less strong than smoking or obesity.
+In the long run, this results in feeling very isolated and lonely.
+Dr. Dhruv Khuller, a physician at Massachusetts General Hospital, is convinced, that the effects of loneliness on our health are only slightly less strong than smoking or obesity.
 Therefore, it even has a very complicated effect on mortality, too.

 So if a remote worker keeps himself isolated from the community, the impact on his health could be tremendous.

 Tip: Go and work from cafes or coworking spaces.
 That helps you meet other people and stay connected to society.

 As a remote worker, your home office is open 24 hours a day.
 Whenever you have something to do, you can do it.
 Your laptop is just right next to you, so why not work a little more?
 For many telecommuters there are no after work hours or weekends.

 They find it hard to set clear boundaries between work and their private life.
 It often overlaps, becomes one.
 While this work-private-life relationship may be ok for a while, many remote workers will feel stressed after a while.